-Douglas H. Hoang is a partner at K2 Employment Law Group.
+Douglas H. Hoang is a partner at K2 Employment Law.
 Douglas is a seasoned litigator with over 20 years of experience devoted entirely to the practice of labor and employment law.

 Douglas has experience in handling all aspects of employment litigation matters.
 He regularly handles administrative claims for clients, including claims of discrimination, harassment, wrongful termination, and wage and hour violations.